pgaijin66/dea/README.md

 ## How does `dea` works ?

-`dea` works by checking email legitimacey using a 3 step process:

-1. Checking if the email provider is in the list of blocklisted domains.

-2. Checking if the `SPF` record for the email provider is legit.
+`dea` works by checking email legitimacey by checking against the list of blocklisted DEA providers.
+Along with that it checks the `SPF` record for the email provider is legit and performs other checks.

-3. Checking if the email addresses that contain random strings of characters or misspelled words

 ## Requirements